genkikadomatsu/ankiml/README.md

+> [!NOTE]
+> Currently doing early-stage investigative work for this project.

 # ankiml
 The **anki markup language** is a markup language that can be interpreted to generate [Anki](https://apps.ankiweb.net/) decks, allowing automatic Anki card